 Voting Rights.
-In respect of all matters subject to a shareholders' vote, each holder of Class A ordinary shares is entitled to one vote per share and each holder of Class B ordinary shares is entitled to the votes per share on all matters subject to vote at our general meetings.
-Our Class A ordinary shares and Class B ordinary shares vote together as a single class on all matters submitted to a vote of our shareholders, except as may otherwise be required by law.
+In respect of all matters subject to a shareholders' vote, each holder of Class A ordinary shares is entitled to one vote per share and each holder of Class B ordinary shares is entitled to ten votes per share on all matters subject to vote at our general meetings.
+Our Class A ordinary shares and Class B ordinary shares and class B ordinary shares on all matters submitted to a vote of our shareholders, except as may otherwise be required by law.
 Voting at any meeting of shareholders is by show of hands unless a poll is demanded.
 A poll may be demanded by the chairman of such meeting or any one shareholder holding not less than 10% of the votes attaching to the shares present in person or by proxy.